Primary Medical Care Commissioning Committee

 - Director of Public Health or nominated deputy

-Other non-voting members are:
+Other non-voting members invited to meetings of the Committee are:

 - Clinical Lead for Primary Care

-- Associate Director - Primary Care
+- Associate Director of Primary Care Development

-- A representative from HealthWatch
+- A representative from Healthwatch

 - A representative of the Southampton Health and Wellbeing Board